tsteffenlboro/digital/README.md

 ## Jupyter Notebook

 All these notebooks can be opened in Jupyter Notebook locally.
 Anaconda is a convenient way to set this up.
-This does require the following additional packages (this may need the forge channel):
+This does require the following additional packages (slideshow seems to need the conda-forge channel):

 * ipywidgets
 * ipycanvas
 * jupyterlab-slideshow
+* scipy
 * symps

 Additional packages may be useful, but should not be required.